-Using paint stripper is one of the most popular methods for paint removal on skirting boards.
-This is because they're really easy to use and can be found cheap in most DIY stores.
+Using a paint stripper is one of the most popular methods for paint removal on skirting boards.
+This is because they're really easy to use and can be found cheaply in most DIY stores.

 When purchasing a stripper, make sure it's one specifically made for paint (some are used for varnishes and other finishes).

-You'll be able to find various quantities depending on the amount of layers of paint that need to be removed.
+You'll be able to find various quantities depending on the amount of number of paint that need to be removed.

 Tools & Protection Required For Removing Paint